Parliamentary.ai

 Overview

-This bill mandates that all UK public bodies conduct family impact assessments before implementing policy changes.
-It also requires the government to set targets for family stability and report on the costs and benefits of extending these assessments to local authorities.
+This bill mandates that all public bodies in England and Wales conduct family impact assessments before implementing policy changes affecting public spending, administration, or policy.
+It also requires the Secretary of State to report on extending these assessments to local authorities and to set targets for family stability, regularly reporting on progress.

 Description